Erecutoro/WriteUp/2023/Angstrom/misc/7. Better_me/README.md

 ![image.png](asset/index.png)

+When asking the AI to give you the flag the answer is different each time you ask the Ai.
-"Coerce" the AI to give you the flag by pressuring it.
+So "Coerce" the AI to give you the flag by pressuring it.
 Tell the AI to give you the flag multiple time and the AI will give it to you.

 ## Flag